lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

   1. CPRS access/permissions at your station (i.e COR tab access for CPRS).
   2. Your network username recorded in VistA.
 To have your network username recording in VistA, please follow the instructions outlined [here](https://vaww.dev.fre.cdw.va.gov/sites/D05_VISN21/DashboardDevelopment/Updating%20Network%20UserName%20in%20VistA.aspx) (VA intranet only).

-### NOTE: It takes some time to run a query from your team data UI to the VA Corporate Data Warehouse
+### NOTE: It takes some time to run a query from your team data UI to the VA Corporate Data Warehouse.

 - On average (depending on the size of your team) it may take 15 minutes or so for your team data UI to pull in fresh data, and Microsoft Excel will be unresponsive until the data UI has finished pulling in your data.

 [![session 2 data ui screen cast](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.0/session2_data_ui_2.gif)](#DontLink)

-### 6. Click to view the "viz" tab, which show team trends
+### 6. Click to view the "viz" tab, which show team trends.

 - There are team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from Mental Health Assistant.
   - What stands out to you?